thecavemanlogic/GameCMS/setup.md

 Move into the ```src``` directory by executing ```mkdir GameCMS/src``` and then build the program by executing ```make```.

-If the program built sucessfully, make will return no errors after ran.
+If the program built sucessfully, make will not print any errors.
 You can also perform a test contest by executing ```./test.sh``` in the shell.
-This script creates a temporary directory to host the contest and then runs the contest in that directory.
+This script creates a temporary directory to host a contest and to run a contest.

-GameCMS should now be successfully installed on your machine.
-You can review the source code, tweak it how you like, and then whatever else you feel like!
+GameCMS is now successfully installed on your machine.
+You can review the source code, tweak it how you like, and then whatever else you feel like doing with it!